Man beaten to death on suspicion of theft in northeast Delhi: Police | Law-Order

 It has been alleged that Isar told his father that around 5 am, some men caught hold of him near block G4 and accused him of stealing.
 They then tied him to a pole and thrashed him with sticks.

-Their neighbour, Aamir, brought Isar home in a rickshaw around 3 pm.
+Their neighbour, Aamir, brought Isar home in a rickshaw.
 The victim succumbed to the injuries at around 7 pm and his father made a PCR call at around 10:45 pm, the DCP said.

-The accused have told police that around 5 am, they saw Isar lurking around the area and thought he was a thief.
-They started asking him questions but he was unable to give proper answers.
-The accused then tied him up to an electric pole and thrashed him, the DCP said.
+The body was taken to the Guru Teg Bahadur (GTB) Hospital where an autopsy will be conducted, he added.

-The post-mortem examination of the victim was conducted at the Guru Teg Bahadur (GTB) Hospital on Wednesday.
-The doctors found blunt-force injuries all over the body.
-The cause of death was shock and haemorrhage, police said.
+''The post-mortem report will give the details about the injuries.
+We are trying to ascertain the sequence of events,'' the officer said, adding that efforts are on to identify those who assaulted the victim.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)